Interactive Listening - Guide to Duolingo English Test Question (2025)

 The “Interactive Listening” section begins with a hypothetical scenario.

-2) Listen and Respond
+2) Listen and Complete

-Confusingly, sometimes the first “Listen and Respond” question doesn’t require you to listen.
+Sometimes the first “Listen and Respond” question doesn’t require you to listen.
 Instead, you have to pick the most appropriate thing to say to start the conversation.

 The other person will respond.
 Click the blue play button (shown in the red box) to hear their response: